threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### I  get the error Certificate is not yet valid when booting my 3node, what can I do?
+### I  get the error Certificate is not yet valid when booting my 3node server, what can I do?

 Make sure your firmware is up to date.
 If necessary, reinstall it.
 You might have to install then re-install the firmware if your system is very old.